 - Value-based pricing

-The freemium pricing strategy usually entails offering free products, but selling premium or add-on features of the product.
+The freemium pricing strategy entails offering free products and selling premium or add-on features of these products.
 In Google’s marketing mix, this pricing strategy is used for many products, like Gmail and Drive, which have premium versions for additional storage and features and for businesses.

 The market-oriented pricing strategy determines prices based on market conditions, including the competitive landscape.
-Google’s marketing mix uses this strategy for pricing products like Chromecast and Pixel devices.
+Google’s marketing mix uses this strategy for pricing consumer electronics, like Chromecast and Pixel devices.
 This pricing strategy enables Google to promote and sell its products despite competitors, including but not limited to the consumer electronics of Apple, Samsung, Microsoft, and Sony; the advertising services of Facebook, eBay, and others; the video streaming services of Amazon, Netflix, and Disney, and the Internet connectivity services of Verizon.
 Moreover, the company’s fees and commissions on mobile app sales are market-oriented, which explains why Apple and Google have similar commission rates on app sales.
 This pricing strategy shows that the marketing mix helps protect the business against the strong competitive forces illustrated in the Five Forces analysis of Google (Alphabet).

-Penetration pricing is used for the Google Cloud Platform, which comes with a free trial period, and competes against companies like Amazon, Microsoft, Linode, and DigitalOcean.
-In the company’s marketing mix, the objective of this pricing strategy is to acquire new customers and grow Google’s customer base.
+Penetration pricing is used for Google Cloud, which comes with a free trial period and competes with the cloud services of Amazon, Microsoft, and other providers.
+In Alphabet’s marketing mix, the objective of this pricing strategy is to acquire new customers and grow Google’s customer base.

 The value-based pricing strategy determines prices based on customers’ perception of the product’s value.
-The company’s marketing mix applies this pricing strategy for the Google Ads online advertising service, where advertisers place bids based on their perceptions of the importance of these advertisements and the value of the advertising service.
+Alphabet’s marketing mix applies this pricing strategy for the Google Ads online advertising service, where advertisers place bids based on their perceptions of the importance of these advertisements and the value of the advertising service.

 - Alphabet Inc. – Form 10-K.